ployt0/server_monitor/README.md

         "key_filename": "/home/megs/.ssh/id_rsa"
       }
     ],
-    "home_page": "optional path component of URL to request.", "ssh_peers": "IPv4s of known, permitted ssh clients, separated by commas.", "known_ports": "known or permitted listening ports, separated by commas."
+    "home_page": "For node monitoring the URL to a page to request, as health check / heartbeat.", "ssh_peers": "IPv4s of known, permitted ssh clients, separated by commas.", "known_ports": "known or permitted listening ports, separated by commas."
 }